Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

-This means you can quickly end up having a huge media library that may slow down your site.
+This means you can quickly end up having a vast media library that may slow down your site.
 That’s why in this guide, we’ll show you how to delete thumbnails in WordPress and clean up your media library.

 Why Delete Old Thumbnails in WordPress?